mnr/writing-wip/hotmeal.md

 Araci picks up the peanuts, then moves to put them back down.
 Too late; they are charged to his tab, and the platform drops away, reappearing with a crudité platter.
 He surrenders and shells a peanut.
 “That leaves us with Hestia; or an unfortunate accident.
 But I’m not convinced Farj is a killer.”

-"Maybe you need to focus on Robin."
+“Maybe you need to focus on Robin.”
 Lupe shows an affectionate smile.
-"Or maybe you should have another beer and tell me more about your interesting past life."
+“Or maybe you should have another beer and tell me more about your interesting past life.”

 // ---